Living Constitution: Debate

 By its nature, the "Living Constitution" is not held to be a specific theory of construction but a vision of a Constitution whose boundaries are dynamic and congruent with the needs of society as it changes.
 That vision has its critics; in the description of Chief Justice William Rehnquist, it "has about it a teasing imprecision that makes it a coat of many colors."

-It is important to note that the term "Living Constitution" is sometimes used by critics as a pejorative, but some advocates of the general philosophy avoid the term.
+The term "Living Constitution" is sometimes used by critics as a pejorative, but some advocates of the general philosophy avoid the term.
 Opponents of the doctrine tend to use the term as an epithet synonymous with "judicial activism" (itself a hotly-debated phrase).
 However, just as some conservative theorists have embraced the term Constitution in Exile, which similarly gained popularity through use by liberal critics, textualism was a term that had pejorative connotations before its widespread acceptance as a badge of honor.
 Some liberal theorists have embraced the image of a living document as appealing.